Breastfeeding is truly a journey.

 I have seen many suggestions to use Sudafed to dry up your milk.
 Sudafed does dry up all your mucous membranes and bodily fluids, but it also comes with a bunch of other undesirable side effects such as headaches, nervousness, irritability, sleep loss, and tremors.

-There is natural medicine that will relieve pain from engorged breasts and even treat mastitis.
+I love using natural medicine.
+I use it for colds, fevers, weight loss, and there is natural remedies that will relieve the pain from engorged breasts and treat mastitis.

 Use these remedies as directed on the bottle and stop using them once the symptoms are relieved.